linl33/bohemia/guides/guide_admin_set_up.md

 # Field-worker instructions

 This is the end of the admin's guide.
-The fieldworker's guide is available at...
+The fieldworker's guide is available [HERE](guide_fieldworker.md).